-The paper [4] contains one negative result concerning online CF coloring of points in the plane for arbitrary disks as ranges.
+The paper of Chen et al. [8] contains one negative result concerning online CF coloring of points in the plane for arbitrary disks as ranges.
 It shows that in the worst case n colors are needed (by any coloring algorithm).
 That is, there are situations where each newly inserted point requires a new color.
 (Recall, in contrast, that $O(\log n)$ colors suffice for the static case.)

 Our results.
-The starting point of our work has been the lower bound in [4] for CF coloring of points in the plane with respect to arbitrary disks as ranges.
+The starting point of our work has been the lower bound of Chen et al. [8] for CF coloring of points in the plane with respect to arbitrary disks as ranges.
 This lower bound is particularly discouraging since the wireless application does involve circular ranges in the plane.